torhve/weechat-matrix-protocol-script/README.md

 Also known as WeeMatrix, this script is considered beta quality as not all functionality is in place and still has known bugs, and unknown bugs to be discovered and fixed.

+## Project Status and Alternative Client

+While this script generally works for general usage, there's a new script that's more actively developed here: https://github.com/poljar/weechat-matrix

 ## What is Matrix ?

 Matrix is a new open source realtime federated chat protocol.
 You can read more about it on [their website](http://matrix.org/blog/faq/).